Is Your Dog Aggressive? Here's What's Actually Going On

 Ah, dogs. our loyal companions, the providers of endless love and joy.
 But sometimes, even our furry friends can seem to have a bit of a temper.
-If you’re living in SG and dealing with a dog that seems more Cujo than Lassie, you’re not alone.
-Let’s dive into the world of dog aggression and what you can do about it.
+If you’re living in Singapore and dealing with a dog that seems more Cujo than Lassie, you’re not alone.
+Especially in HDB flats and condos, where space is tight and daily life comes with corridor noise, neighbors, and limited outlets for dogs. life can get pretty overwhelming.

 First off, the label of “aggressive dog”, is just that: a label.